QUESTION: Is a homeowner allowed to install his or her own system?

 ANSWER: No, just as an inspector cannot operate the system with only an inspector license, neither can an operator inspect it with only an operator license.

-QUESTION: What grade levels require an exam?
+QUESTION: What certifications require an exam?

 QUESTION: What are the continuing education requirements for each grade level?